The following is a brief description of the geography, population, economy and culture of Donegal. It is designed to give readers a taste of Donegal.

 The economy to a large extent still depends upon agriculture.
 The mainstay remains in the area of sheep rearing in the upland areas and cattle farming in the lowland areas.
 In addition to this, barley, oats and potatoes are produced.

 Donegal is the most important sea fishing county in Ireland and Killybegs is its busiest fishing port.
 Primary types of fish being landed in the county include herring and mackerel although large quantities of higher value fish (white fish) are also landed at various ports throughout the county including Killybegs, Burtonport, Greencastle, Moville and Rathmullan.
 In addition to sea fishing, Donegal has an aquaculture sector which is increasing in importance, both in the fin-fish and shellfish areas.

-Manufacturing, in common with the country as a whole, has largely declined, although there is still a small textile industry in south Donegal.
+Manufacturing in common with the country as a whole has largely declined, although there is still a small textile industry is south Donegal.